We have three young kids so we don’t fly a lot.

 Capital One Venture X Rewards Credit Card

-The Capital One® Venture® X Rewards Card is a relatively new card with a solid 75,000 miles after you spend $4,000 in purchases within the first 3 months.
+Capital One® Venture® X Rewards Card The Capital One Venture X Rewards Credit Card is a card with a solid 75,000 miles after you spend $4,000 in purchases within the first 3 months.

-It offers a $100 credit for Global Entry or TSA PreCheck too, on top of a $200 vacation rental credit in the first year and a $300 annual travel credit when booking through Capital One Travel.
+It offers up to a $100 credit for Global Entry or TSA PreCheck and a $300 annual travel credit when booking through Capital One Travel.
 This helps justify the $395 annual fee.

 Capital One Venture Rewards Credit Card